admin-ch/CovidCertificate-Apidoc/README.md

 #### Integration with one-time password

 To use the generation and revocation API a one-time password is required that can be obtained form the Web management UI ([prod](https://www.covidcertificate.admin.ch/) - [test](https://www.covidcertificate-a.admin.ch/)).
-This one-time password needs to be included in every REST API request and has a limited validity.
+This one-time password needs to be included in every REST API request.
+It is valid for 12 hours.
 After expiry a new one-time password has to be generated.

 ![image](https://user-images.githubusercontent.com/319676/118590161-32374500-b7a2-11eb-8cb6-9395aacfa9de.png)